wp-plugins/amr-users/readme.txt

 [Demo site](http://anmari.com/testing/wp)

 == Version History ==
 = Version 2.3.7 =
+*   changed use of htmentities to htmlspecialchars - avoided probledm with dashes in event subjects.
+*   added more explanatory text in readme

+= Version 2.3.7 =
 *   changed to use wordpress date_i18n for date and time, to achieve localised dates
 *   cleaned up some text and added some rudimentary language files for German, Afrikaans,